 Senior Adults (KEENAGERS) Programs

 Field Trips.
 Luncheons.
 Friendship.
 Keenagers provides wonderful fellowship opportunities for mature adults.
 Monthly programs are held at the church and consist of speakers and entertainment with a luncheon.
 Trips are scheduled throughout the year.
 Participants take an active role in planning activities and operating the programs.
 This is a great way to make new friends as well as nurture long-lasting relationships.
 Friends and neighbors are welcome to participate.
 Watch the church paper for announcements about activities and come for the fun.
-Contact Debbie Reinhardt-Young, LCSW (Director of Senior Adult Ministries) at ext.
-224 for more information.
+Contact the Reverend Rebecca Chancellor Sicks at ext.
+228 for more information.